-The CPU 314-2AG12 has an integrated Ethernet PG/OP channel.
+Overview The CPU 315-2AG12 has an integrated Ethernet PG/OP channel.
 This channel allows you to program and remote control your CPU.

-The PG/OP channel also gives you access to the internal web page that contains information about firmware version, connected I/O devices, current cycle times etc.

-With the first start-up respectively after an overall reset the Ethernet PG/OP channel does not have any IP address.
+The PG/OP channel also gives you access to the internal web page that contains information about firmware version, connected I/O devices, current cycle times etc. With the first start-up respectively after an overall reset the Ethernet PG/OP channel does not have any IP address.
 For online access to the CPU via Ethernet PG/OP channel valid IP address parameters have to be assigned to this by means of the Siemens SIMATIC manager.
 This is called "initialization".

-Assembly and commissioning

-- Install your System 300S with your CPU. - Wire the system by connecting cables for voltage supply and signals. - Connect the Ethernet jack of the Ethernet PG/OP channel to Ethernet - Switch on the power supply. - ightarrow After a short boot time the CP is ready for communication.
+Accomply and Assembly and commissioning Install your System 300S with your CPU.
+Wire the system by connecting cohies for yeltage supply and signals g Wire the system by connecting cables for voltage supply and signals.
+Connect the Ethernet jack of the Ethernet PG/OP channel to Ethernet Switch on the power supply. → After a short boot time the CP is ready for communication.
 He possibly has no IP address data and requires an initialization.

-"Initialization" via PLC functions

-The initialization via PLC functions takes place with the following proceeding:

-Determine the current Ethernet (MAC) address of your Ethernet PG/OP channel.
+"Initialization" via PLC functions The initialization via PLC functions takes place with the following proceeding: • Determine the current Ethernet (MAC) address of your Ethernet PG/OP channel.
 This always may be found as 1. address under the front flap of the CPU on a sticker on the left side.